-You’ll probably already know that Facebook and Twitter can be great platforms for growing a business and reaching customers, but you may not have thought about how LinkedIn could also help your business reach out to your audiences.
+You’ll probably already know that Facebook and Twitter can be great platforms for growing a business and reaching customers, but you may not have thought about how business LinkedIn could also help you reach out to your audiences.

 With over 500 million users and counting, and a third of professionals using LinkedIn, the social platform has powerful potential if you know how to get the most out of it.